Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 James D. Gray - Ingredion, Inc.

 Hey.
 Adam, this is Jim Gray.
 Let me comment once, and then Jim Zallie can provide color as well.
 One of the reasons that we don't talk about specialties from quarter to quarter, right, is understanding that our CPG firms that we serve have different innovation cycles, right?
 So, right now, if you're in a big CPG company, you're actually getting ready for your innovation.
 You've probably already approved it in the pipeline.
-You're beginning to make cycle because you want to have product landing whenever they're going to reach that shelfs, right, at Walmart or wherever else.
+You're beginning to make cycle because you want to have product landing whenever they're going to reach that shelves, right, at Walmart or wherever else.

 And sometimes in your category, they may reach that shelfs in January.
 They may reach that shelfs in April, right?
 So our off-take of our demand for our new ingredients that support innovation at our customers whether it's in clean label, non-GMO, gluten-free, et cetera, et cetera, there's various timing differences on when that off-take can go, right?
 So, from quarter to quarter it doesn't really matter.
 What we need to focus on are those indicators that say that we still have a robust specialty business.

 We look at our innovation pipeline.
 We look at the number of conversations that we're having, the breadth of those conversations, the quality of the customers, the size and the potential growth for those customers.
 So, that's really how we've kind of shaped our business when we're looking at broadly across North America.

 So, I would just say, as Jim echoed, we're still very positive on all of the technology we bring, particularly our new platforms that we're bringing in rice and potato and evolving in tapioca and honestly behind all the work that's done in Bridgewater and behind our commercial teams.
 We remain very excited about the opportunities within U.S.-Canada, as you pointed out, I would say broadly in North America.
 And then we're rapidly working on that integration of TIC Gums into that.
 So with that said, I'll be purposefully commercial and just say, come to November 14, because we're going to highlight some of that as well and we're very kind of proud of that progress.
 So -

 Adam Samuelson - Goldman Sachs & Co.
 LLC